Jekberg/CS3800-Coursework/README.md

 Stop the application by issuing the command ```bash Stop.sh``` in the CS3800-Coursework directory.
 To delete the database, run the command ```python3 Teardown-BX.py``` **BEFORE** stopping the HDFS and YARN.

 ## Using the Application
+The *BX.py* file is the script which functions as the command line interface of the application.
+The script contains a number of services which can be invoked to generate reports using the BX dataset.
+An example of how to get the top 100 books with the overall best ratings can be obtained by typing ```python3 BX.py top-100-books```, which run a hive query ad output the results in the terminal.

+For a list of the available commands, type ```python3 BX.py help```; however, be aware that some sscripts require additional arguments to be provides, such as the *books-also-rated-with* command, which require an ISBN as an extra argument.
+The commands which depend on additional arguments will alert the user that an extra argument is needed if invoked without the oppropriate number of arguments.